Windows

 nvcc --version

-Open a command prompt or PowerShell window in the directory where the tabby.exe is located (from the previous step).
+Open a command prompt or PowerShell window, as administrator, in the directory where the tabby.exe is located (from the previous step).

 Run the following command: